Ken Lucas (wrestler): Southwest Championship Wrestling (1982–1984)

 After wrestling for the NWA for over two decades, Lucas went back to Texas for Southwest Championship Wrestling in 1982.
 While there, he won two Tag Team Championships with Ricky Morton, whom Lucas trained four years earlier in Tennessee.

 American Wrestling Association (1984–1985)

 In 1984, Lucas joined the American Wrestling Association in Minneapolis.
 By this time, Lucas was winding down his career, so he was mainly used as a jobber.
-After a year with the AWA, Lucas retired after 25 years in the ring.
+After a year with the AWA, Lucas retired after 25 years in the ring, though he would perform on small independent events later into his life.

 Retirement and death

 After retiring, Lucas became a fixture at the T&W Flea Market, where he would sell hats and other items.
 He died at home in Pensacola, Florida on August 6, 2014, aged 73.

+Professional wrestling style and persona

+Lucas' signature moves were the abdominal stretch, powerslam, and sleeper hold.